alexwlchan/alexwlchan.net/src/_drafts/netlify-to-caddy.md

 (Yes, the Wi-Fi on European trains is reliable enough to make that possible, even pleasant.)

 Hopefully nobody noticed!
-When I flipped the DNS records to point at the new server, there was only about a minute of downtime, and everything should be working as before.
+When I flipped the DNS records to point at the new server, there was only about a minute of downtime, and everything should be working as it was before.

-I wanted to write a few notes on the experience.
+These are a few notes on why and how I made this transition.

 [Caddy]: https://caddyserver.com/